eferreria/export-to-gcs/README.md

 The 3 CFs are:
 * action_list -  This serves as your "Custom Looker Action Hub" and should list all the actions you are creating
 * action_form - For each action, this CF serves as the input form that can be used by the execute function
-* action_execute - For each action, this CF serves as the program that executes the action that takes thes input from action_form
+* action_execute - For each action, this CF serves as the program that executes the action that takes the input from action_form

 NOTE: If you wish to have a second custom action, you can list this in action_list as a second option, but it will need it's own action_form and action_execute